Skip to content

 The temple was not translated — it was dismantled, stone by stone, and rebuilt as a shed.
 The prayers still worked.
 The architect watched, powerless, as the faithful praised the shed.

-— De Vermis Mysteriis, On Unnecessary Simplifications (debatable)
+De Vermis Mysteriis, On Unnecessary Simplifications (the evidence is circumstantial)